frederic-perez/AmE-dictionary/data/dictionary.md

 __hooly__ _adj_ Careful or gentle.
 __hoop dress__
 __hoop__ _v_
-__hoopla__ _n_ :five: /HOO-plah/ __2__ _slang US and Canadian_ Noise; bustle, __3__ _slang US_ Nonsense; ballyhoo (sensational or clamorous advertising or publicity). _Hoopla_ refers to talk or writing that is designed to get people excited about or interested in something, often with the implication that the person using the word does not find the thing exciting or interesting. _The hype and hoopla that goes with her first All-Star game._ :es: alboroto
+__hoopla__ _n_ :dart::six: /HOO-plah/ __2__ _slang US and Canadian_ Noise; bustle, __3__ _slang US_ Nonsense; ballyhoo (sensational or clamorous advertising or publicity). _Hoopla_ refers to talk or writing that is designed to get people excited about or interested in something, often with the implication that the person using the word does not find the thing exciting or interesting. _The hype and hoopla that goes with her first All-Star game._ :es: alboroto
 __hoops__ _n_ _slang_ :two: The game of basketball. _Can you play hoops?_
 __hoopster__ _n_ A basketball player.
 __Hooray Henry__ _n_ /hoo-ray HEN-ree/ (Hooray Henrietta) A young, upper-class man who behaves in a loud, obnoxious, and often pretentious manner.